-The West Valley Clean Water Program Authority works hard to inform our residents about the impacts of stormwater pollution and the best practices to prevent it.
-We can all take action to reduce water pollution through the choices we make around the house, with our pets, in lawn maintenance, in transportation, and proper handling of potentially hazardous materials.
+The Authority works hard to inform our residents about the impacts of stormwater pollution and the best practices to prevent it.
+We can all take action to reduce water pollution through the choices we make around the house, with our pets, in lawn maintenance, in transportation, and the proper handling of potentially hazardous materials.

 - Drive less!
-Instead, considering taking a bus or a train.
+Instead, consider taking a bus or a train.
 Carpool or bike to work.
-Buy a low emission vehicle.
+Buy a low-emission vehicle.

 Household Hazardous Waste

 - Dispose of household hazardous waste properly.
 Contact the Santa Clara County Household Hazardous Waste Program to learn about the proper disposal of common household hazardous waste like fluorescent bulbs, pesticides, cleaning chemicals and solvents, batteries (household and automotive), paint and paint thinners, medicines, motor oil, and filters.